liferay-design/liferay.design/src/markdown/resources/research/design-sprint.md

-# Design Sprint
+---

-## Gather as a team to ensure everyone is on the same page about the overall product
+subtitle:  Gather as a team to ensure everyone is on the same page about the overall product

-## Resources:
+---

 Medium’s article: [When To Do a Design Sprint](https://medium.com/@freshtilledsoil/when-to-do-a-design-sprint-and-when-to-do-something-else-infographic-a851dc556f03)

 UX Planet’s piece: [What's a Design Sprint and Why is it Important](https://uxplanet.org/whats-a-design-sprint-and-why-is-it-important-f7b826651e09)